 Ceci, one of Streep’s followers shared how she came to her decision to divorce her mother:

 “I can’t fix what she’s broken.
 I would like a distant relationship with her for my kids, but it’s not safe, and our age of connectivity means the distance I’d be okay with isn’t possible anyway.
-And she still smears me to others and claims our rift is a result of my brokenness, not her continued abusive behavior.
-As I said, I can’t fix what she’s broken.”
+And she still smears me to others and claims our rift is a result of my brokenness, not her continued abusive behavior.”

-Before you reach such a difficult decision, it’s natural to worry about what others will think.
+Like I said, as you mull this difficult decision, it’s natural to worry about what others will think.
 Most cultures buy into the myth that all mothers should be loved, even when they’re unloving.
-Cutting off ties might open you up to the judgment of strangers.
+Cutting off ties might open you up to the judgment of even strangers and most likely a good chunk of your family.

-Or, it could feel like a mistake to cut ties.
-You risk being ostracised by the rest of your family and if you don’t have strong bonds with others, it may feel like even an abusive relationship is better than none at all.
+This risk of being ostracised by the rest of your family may take divorce off the table.
+If you don’t have strong bonds with friends and others, it may feel like even an abusive relationship with your mother is preferable to being cast out of your tribe.

 How to proceed healthily